temporalio/documentation/docs/concepts/clusters.md

 - **Prometheus >= v2.0**
 - **Grafana >= v2.5**

-Temporal Cloud emits metrics through a Prometheus HTTP API endpoint which can be directly used as a Prometheus data source in Grafana or to query and export Cloud metrics to any observability platform.
+Temporal Cloud emits metrics through a Prometheus HTTP API endpoint, which can be directly used as a Prometheus data source in Grafana or to query and export Cloud metrics to any observability platform.

-For details on Cloud metrics and setup, see:
+For details on Cloud metrics and setup, see the following:

 - [Temporal Cloud metrics reference](/cloud/how-to-monitor-temporal-cloud-metrics)
 - [Set up Grafana with Temporal Cloud observability to view metrics](/kb/prometheus-grafana-setup-cloud#data-sources-configuration-for-temporal-cloud-and-sdk-metrics-in-grafana)

 On self-hosted Temporal Clusters, expose Prometheus endpoints in your Cluster configuration and configure Prometheus to scrape metrics from the endpoints.
-You can then set up your observability platform (such as Grafana) to use this as a datasource.
+You can then set up your observability platform (such as Grafana) to use Prometheus as a data source.

-For details on self-hosted Cluster metrics and setup, see:
+For details on self-hosted Cluster metrics and setup, see the following:

 - <a class="tdlp" href="/references/cluster-metrics#">Temporal Cluster OSS metrics reference<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">Temporal OSS Cluster metrics reference</span><br /><br /><span class="tdlppd">The Temporal Cluster emits a range of metrics to help operators get visibility into the Cluster’s performance and set up alerts.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/references/cluster-metrics#">Learn more</a></span></span></a>
 - [Set up Prometheus and Grafana to view SDK and self-hosted Cluster metrics](/kb/prometheus-grafana-setup)